-the information included in the Management Report of Fund Performance filed with the relevant Canadian Securities Commissions.
+• the information, other than the financial statements and the auditor's report thereon, included in the Management Report of Fund Performance document filed with the relevant Canadian Securities Commissions.

 Our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.